 Capital Assets.
-The County's investment in capital assets for its governmental type activities as of June 30, 2023, amounts to \$65,606,817 (net of accumulated depreciation).
-This investment in capital assets includes land, construction in progress, buildings and improvements, machinery and equipment, vehicles, and infrastructure.
+The County's investment in capital assets for its governmental type activities as of June 30, 2024, amounts to \$67,921,694 (net of accumulated depreciation).
+This investment in capital assets includes land, construction in progress, buildings and improvements, machinery and equipment, vehicles, infrastructure, lease assets, and subscription assets.